 Palawan Water Monitor

 The Palawan Water Monitor is often seen in the morning and late afternoon swimming slowly along the edge of a body of water in its territory.
-Apart from fishes, amphibians, mollusks and crustaceans, this monitor lizard also preys on water birds.
-When it senses that a wader or aquatic bird is moving towards its direction, it will freeze with its body partly submerge in the water and will wait until the unsuspecting prey is near enough not to escape an attack.
+Apart from fishes, amphibians, mollusks, and crustaceans, this monitor lizard also preys on water birds.
+When it senses that a wader or aquatic bird is moving towards its direction, it will freeze with its body partly submerged in the water and will wait until the unsuspecting prey is near enough not to escape an attack.

 Palawan Water Monitor photo by Jojo De Peralta